-Our business model is designed to balance providing innovation and service to our member base with operating as cost-effectively as possible.
+Our business model is designed to balance providing innovation and service to our Members with operating as cost-effectively as possible.
 We build the products ourselves and administer them from start to finish.
 We seek to provide excellent service to Members and Advisers as a core part of our value proposition.
-We consider outsourcing where we think we can benefit either from access to expert resources that we could not afford at our size, or because the activity is not a core process, the performance of which we do not regard as a service differentiator for the Society.
+We consider outsourcing where we think we can benefit either from access to expert resources that we could not afford due to our size, or because the activity is not a core process and the performance of which we do not regard as a service differentiator for the Society.
+During 2024 the Society outsourced its HR function; we are now working with WeDoHR to provide expertise and guidance where necessary.

 We have continued along the journey of modernising our systems estate and removing dependency on some legacy outsource relationships.
-Our IT development capacity has remained stable during the year as the ongoing development of PRISM has moved into business-as-usual.
-Our product range is modern and differentiated and is consistent with the aims and objectives of the Financial Conduct Authority's Consumer Duty work.
+Our product range is modern and is consistent with the aims and objectives of the Financial Conduct Authority's Consumer Duty objectives.
 We continue to invest in people through professional training and studies and have seen pleasing results across the year.